-- a net neutrality amount, which is all balancing payments made by us, minus all receipts due to us as part of the system-clearing process (this can be a positive or negative value) - a neutrality unit price, which is the net neutrality amount divided by the sum of the total physical gas throughput (all system inputs and outputs) for all shippers - a shipper's proportion of the neutrality costs (or revenues) is calculated by multiplying the neutrality unit price by the shipper's total physical gas throughput (system inputs and outputs) in the balancing period.
+- a net neutrality amount, which is all balancing payments made by us, minus all receipts due to us as part of the system-clearing process (this can be a positive or negative value); - a neutrality unit price, which is the net neutrality amount divided by the sum of the total physical gas throughput (all system inputs and outputs) for all shippers; and - a shipper's proportion of the neutrality costs (or revenues) is calculated by multiplying the neutrality unit price by the shipper's total physical gas throughput (system inputs and outputs) in the balancing period.

-We don't directly gain or lose from the costs of our balancing actions, but we can gain or lose through our incentive schemes (see more in the chapter titled 'National Grid's incentives').
-These costs or revenues aren't part of the neutrality mechanism.
+We don't directly gain or lose from the costs of our balancing actions, but we can gain or lose through our incentive schemes (see more in the chapter titled 'National Gas Transmission's incentives').
+These costs or revenues are not part of the neutrality mechanism.

-The diagram below provides an illustration of that mechanism.
+The diagram provides an illustration of the neutrality mechanism